Tricritical Kibble-Zurek scaling in Rydberg atom ladders

-Furthermore, since the tricriticality only occurs at a single point in the phase diagram, generically (i.e. with non-vanishing deviation) only intermediate-distance physics is controlled by the tricritical point, with long-distance behaviors astray.
-Indeed, this is a concrete ramification of the celebrated Zamolodchikov's $c$-theorem \cite{zamolodchikov1986irreversibility}.
-This renders measuring critical exponents in conventional materials challenging, but the very task fits well with the capability of site-resolved imaging in quantum simulators, using dynamical finite-size scaling~\cite{Sandvik2011,liu2014dynamic,kolodrubetz2012nonequilibrium,rossini2021coherent,king2023quantum,zhang2025near}.
-We capitalize on this through the ramping Protocols I, II, and III, as shown in Fig.~\ref{Fig:setup}(c).
+Furthermore, since the tricriticality only occurs at a single point in the phase diagram, generically (i.e. with non-vanishing deviation) only intermediate-distance physics is controlled by the tricritical point, with long-distance physics exhibiting more conventional behavior.
+Indeed, this is a concrete consequence of the celebrated Zamolodchikov's $c$-theorem \cite{zamolodchikov1986irreversibility}.
+Measuring tricritical exponents is therefore challenging in conventional materials, but this very task fits well with the capability of site-resolved imaging in quantum simulators, using dynamical finite-size scaling~\cite{Sandvik2011,liu2014dynamic,kolodrubetz2012nonequilibrium,rossini2021coherent,king2023quantum,zhang2025near}.
+We capitalize on this through the ramping Protocols I and II, as shown in Fig.~\ref{Fig:setup}c.
 Protocol I is of immediate experimental relevance.
-The conceptual novelty of Protocol II lies in the fact that, throughout the ramping, the system parameters are in the disordered phase.
-Protocol III, with a sweet-spot direction enabling a much wider range of ramping speeds, reveals an intriguing crossover behavior from tricriticality to its parent second-order criticality, where a dynamical analog of Zamolodchikov's $c$-theorem is proposed.
+The conceptual novelty of Protocol II lies in the fact that, throughout the ramping, the system parameters are in the disordered phase, which is beyond the framework relating KZ to domain wall formation.
+These protocols provide a direct route to measuring distinct tricritical exponents, which can reveal an emergent spacetime supersymmetry constraint in the two-leg case.
+Moreover, by exploring a much wider range of ramping speeds, the results reveal intriguing crossover behavior from tricriticality to its parent second-order criticality, where a dynamical analog of Zamolodchikov's $c$-theorem is proposed.\\

-\emph{The model.---} The microscopic models, two- and three-leg Rydberg atom ladders, are modified from a previous model \cite{li2024supersymmetry}.
-In both the original and the current models, the system consists of two species of atoms \cite{Zhan2017PRL,Zhan2022PRL,Hannes2022PRX,anand2024dual}, assembled in an alternative pattern along the ladder, see Fig.~\ref{Fig:setup}(a, b).
+{ \textbf{Results}}\\ \textbf{Rydberg models and equilibrium phase diagrams} \\ The microscopic models, two- and three-leg Rydberg atom ladders, are modified from a previous model \cite{li2024supersymmetry}.
+In both the original and the current models, the system consists of two species of atoms \cite{Zhan2017PRL,Zhan2022PRL,Hannes2022PRX,anand2024dual}, assembled in an alternating pattern along the ladder, see Fig.~\ref{Fig:setup}a, b.
 Each atom is modeled by a two-state system, with the ground state $|g\rangle$ and the Rydberg state $|r\rangle$.
 A laser couples both states and determines the Rabi frequency $\Omega$ and detuning $\Delta$ through the laser strength and frequency, respectively.
 The two species are chosen such that Rydberg atoms of the same species repel, while those of different species attract.
 The Hamiltonian reads